What is GST?

 To learn more about the GST registration process and matters pertaining to the GST registration, please visit the IRAS website.

-We need more national revenue to support higher spending.
-Raising GST is the prudent and sustainable way to achieve this.
+Thus, more national revenue is required to support higher spending.
+Raising GST was the prudent and sustainable way to achieve this.

 We will keep the cost of living manageable and affordable.